 Remain calm – the bully wants to provoke a reaction and so try to resist the temptation to scream, yell or fight back as this may lead to the situation escalating.
 Where possible, try to talk to the perpetrator explaining what they have done and how this has affected you.
 Ask for the behaviour to be stopped and outline what you plan to do if is not e.g. “I will speak to my line manager if you continue with this conduct”.

 Keep a diary or record of all incidents (no matter how trivial they may seem) as well as copies of any documents e.g. emails.
 If there are any witnesses ask if they would be willing to write down an account of what they have observed.

 Report it - if the bullying persists speak to your line manager or HR and follow the relevant procedures for making a complaint/raising a grievance particularly if your employer has an anti-bullying policy.
 You may also want to obtain some independent legal advice in relation to your rights and options.

 Build relationships with colleagues – when you are being bullied you can feel isolated or you may instinctively withdraw from interactions with others, however it is important to have a good social network both at work and home.

-Look after yourself – do things that you enjoy, practise relaxation techniques (e.g. yoga and meditation), get some, connect with nature etc as these are all things that can help to build resilience.
+Look after yourself – do things that you enjoy, practise relaxation techniques (e.g. yoga and meditation), get some exercise, connect with nature etc as these are all things that can help to build resilience.

 Seek professional help – bullying can have a serious effect on both your physical and mental health and so you may wish to get advice from your GP or other healthcare professional.
 It may also be helpful to access talking therapies where you can speak in confidence in a safe, non-judgmental environment.